This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

-For an unusual place to stay in the Algarve look no further than a houseboat floating on these dazzling waters.
-One of Passeios Ria Formosa’s most special offerings is their houseboats which allow you to call the Ria Formosa your ‘hotel’ for a couple of nights.
+For an unusual place to stay in the Algarve, look no further than a houseboat floating on these dazzling waters.
+One of Passeios Ria Formosa’s most special offerings is its houseboats, which allow you to call the Ria Formosa your ‘hotel’ for a couple of nights.

 While this might not appeal as a base for your whole trip, it’s a great, unique accommodation option in the Algarve for a few nights.
 You can choose from a smaller or larger boat, and those lapping waves are included if you love falling asleep to the sounds of nature.

 The additional small boats attached to the houseboat allow for closer encounters with wildlife by day.
 Or, you can bob around gazing at the stars under the night sky canopy.
 Check prices.